 Sunrise Mountain (elevation 2,456 feet) is a section of Killington’s trail system.
 It is a ski-in, ski-out village and has one lift, the Sunrise Village Triple.
 There is also a beginner terrain here.

-Other attractions.
 When not skiing or snowboarding there are still plenty of options to keep you occupied when staying at Killington.
 For example, snowmobiling tours are available.
 These visit some of the best trails the US has to offer.
 Also popular are cross-country skiing and snowshoeing.
 Among the plethora of winter activities on offer are sleigh rides, shopping, theaters and the arts.
 There is also ice skating and indoor rock climbing to enjoy.

 In the summer Killington doesn’t shut down either.
 Mountain biking is a magnetic draw for some and to serve this market maps, guided tours and bicycle rentals are available.
 Rock climbers come from far and wide to explore the snowless summer slopes.
 Again, guided tours are also available.